Josephbakulikira/Simple-3D-Graphic-pygame/README.md

 ### checkout my youtube channel: https://www.youtube.com/c/Auctux
 ---

-it still need a proper Z sorting of faces when moving the cube, and also apply the zsort to all the shapes in the scene, i might improve this code later,... any help is welcome
+it still need a proper Z sorting of faces when moving the cube the occlusion is not finished , still looking for a better way to do that , the faces kinda overlap each other sometimes, and also apply the zsort to all the shapes in the scene, i might improve this code later,... any help is welcome

 ---